 Designed to be wiped clean or machine washable after use, the Bean Vaults are re-usable, eliminating the landfill waste associated with paper or multi-ply plastic bags.
 Each individual Bean Vault has a one way silicone dome valve designed to release any accumulated CO2 which naturally occurs as part of the out gassing process.

 The storage capacity of a Bean Vault is approximately 24g to 30g depending on the type of bean and roast.
-With an outside diameter a little over 33mm and with a height of 125mm, a Bean Vault can hold enough coffee for a high dose shot.
+With an outside diameter a little over 32 mm and with a height of 125mm, a Bean Vault can hold enough coffee for a high dose shot.

 All it takes is a quick twist and pull to remove the cap.
 Use a similar twist and push motion to replace the cap on the body.
 Using this method ensures no beans are jostled loose when removing the cap and also keeps the O-ring seated snugly.

 We recommend an occasional cleaning of the tubes and caps with a damp cloth.
-For a more through cleaning, the Cellars may be immersed in warm soapy water or run through the dishwasher.
+For a more through cleaning, the Vaults may be immersed in warm soapy water or run through the dishwasher.